backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 #### Invoices

-You can view your past invoices by *clicking* on the invoice.
+Your past invoices can be reviewed by *clicking* on an invoice.

 <div class="full zoomable"><img src="/images/organizations/billing/invoice.png"></div>